score-spec/score.dev/content/blog/whats-next-for-score/index.md

 * December 14: Score at [Cloud Native Live](https://www.youtube.com/watch?v=2EJ3irXaXYA&t=1093s)
 * December 21: We [trended on GitHub](https://twitter.com/_sujaya/status/1605568500571021312?s=20&t=SQb6ZjGTpWF0_9xBH7uNWA) for the first time

-If you’re interested in joining our upcoming events, keep an eye out on our [blog](https://score.dev/blog) and [community Slack](https://app.slack.com/client/T047EJ0JB3K) for updates.
+If you’re interested in joining our upcoming events, keep an eye out on our [blog](https://score.dev/blog) and the [#score channel on the CNCF Slack](https://slack.cncf.io) for updates.

 ### Community discussions